 ELECTRICAL ENGINEERING BACHELOR OF SCIENCE ABET INFORMATION

-The Electrical Engineering SB (Bachelor of Science) program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Electrical Engineering Bachelor of Science program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-The Harvard John A. Paulson School of Engineering and Applied Sciences, a school with the Faculty of Arts and Sciences at Harvard University, has adopted the following Program Educational Objectives and Student Outcomes for the training of our undergraduates pursuing an SB in Electrical Engineering:
+The Harvard John A. Paulson School of Engineering and Applied Sciences, a school with the Faculty of Arts and Sciences at Harvard University, has adopted the following Program Educational Objectives and Student Outcomes for the training of our undergraduates pursuing a Bachelor of Science (SB) in Electrical Engineering: